What Makes a Scottish Craft Drink?

 A large number of the drinks we stock achieve their unique flavour by using locally sourced botanicals and ingredients.
 However, many of the botanicals and ingredients required for production are not native to Scotland and must be sourced from other countries.

-We are happy to support products and brands who are using botanicals, ingredients and materials sourced from out with Scotland so long as the final product is made in Scotland.
+We are happy to support products and brands who are using botanicals, ingredients and materials sourced from out with Scotland.